design-automation/gs-json/README.md

 # gs-JSON

-gs-JSON is a domain agnostic 3D file format for geometric and semantic modelling (hence the 'gs').
+gs-JSON is a domain agnostic unifying 3D file format for geometric and semantic modelling (hence the 'gs').

 # Conceptual Model
 gs-JSON conceptual model uses topology as the organising framework for defining both geometry and semantics.